dominik-bulla/first-sample-analysis/README.md

 # first-sample-analysis
-First sample analysis to highlight some quantitative/ coding skills
+First sample repository with excerpts to highlight some of my quantitative/ coding skills